Support for the Journey

 No. A willingness to improve your relationship with alcohol is the only requirement.

-While Moderation Management often recommends a 30-day alcohol-free period early in the process to help people reset and evaluate their habits, the program is not built around a requirement of permanent abstinence.
+Some members choose a 30-day alcohol-free period early in the process to help reset and evaluate their habits; however, the program is not built around a requirement of permanent abstinence.

 Members are encouraged to set goals that fit their circumstances and adjust those goals as they learn more about what works best for them.